Register for our free training for journalists to enhance their safety

 - Final assessment and test

 The course will last for a consecutive 8-week period with a two-hour live session each week.
 The course will start at the end of November 2021, the concrete starting date will be announced soon.
 Online support and coaching will be provided after the live sections.
-Participants can gain access to a tailor-made video tutoring and a safety handbook with safety tips and advice.
+Participants can gain access to tailor-made video tutoring and a safety handbook with safety tips and advice.
 The course materials will also be available.

 The course and materials will be in English only.

 This course is designed to train highly committed journalists or journalists’ representatives who can then become trainers to pass on knowledge and expertise gained to fellow journalists in their newsrooms or workplaces.
 He/she needs to demonstrate a real commitment and certain level of knowledge on safety and risk assessment.
 He/She will have to speak good English.

 The course is free of charge.
 Participants must be from EU and candidate countries.
 They are required to attend all the courses in order to receive the certificate of completion.
 Exceptions may be granted if valid reasons were provided in advance.
 A limited number of spaces for the live sections is available.
 A pre-selection test will be carried out and the selection of participants will take into account the gender balance.